HuyNguyenAu/lox-lang-crystal/README.md

 # Crystal Lox
-A Crystal implementation of Lox from [Crafting Interpreters](https://craftinginterpreters.com/) from Chapter 1 to 13.
+A Crystal implementation of Lox from [Crafting Interpreters](https://craftinginterpreters.com/) from Chapter 1 to 13 with the goal of matching the behaviour to be as close as possible to the original Java implementation.

 ## Requirements
 - Crystal 1.6.2